-In 1995 the International Union for the Conservation of Nature (IUCN) approved guidelines for reintroduction of species.
+In 2013 the International Union for the Conservation of Nature (IUCN) approved guidelines for reintroduction and conservation translocation of species.
 These have been approved by the statutory conservation agencies in Britain.
 Based on these guidelines the Joint Nature Conservation Committee (JNCC) has developed a process for evaluating and undertaking species translocations for conservation purposes.
 Any reintroduction to Wales should follow these guidelines.
 The criteria are addressed below:

 AGREED CRITERIA FOR EVALUATING PROPOSED CONSERVATION TRANSLOCATIONS: